zaisid/DATA4381_HandwritingIdentification/README.md

 ### Software Setup / Requirements
 Google Colab was used for majority of model training for its computational processing resources.
 Visualizations were completed with matplotlib.
 Modelling and analysis was done through tensorflow, keras, numpy, and scikit-learn.
 Data organization was automated with the os, shutil, PIL, tqdm, and zipfile modules.
-Required and recommended modules are enumerated in `required.txt`.
+Required and recommended modules are enumerated in `required.txt` as well as at the top of every notebook.

 ### Data Loading